-Stemcor is committed to ensuring that there are no practices of modern slavery or human trafficking that take place within Stemcor Global Holdings Limited and its subsidiaries, and ensuring that we continue to review and develop our Group practices to adhere consistently with best practice in this area.
-We set out below our transparency statement under the UK Modern Slavery Act 2015 (“MSA”) for the 2017 financial year.
-This statement is published on behalf of Stemcor Global Holdings Limited and each of its subsidiary commercial organisations carrying on business in the UK which has a turnover more than £36 million.
+Stemcor is committed to ensuring that there are no practices of modern slavery or human trafficking that take place within Stemcor Global Holdings Limited and its subsidiaries.
+We continue to review and develop our Group practices to adhere consistently with regulation in this area.
+We have set out below our transparency statement under the UK Modern Slavery Act 2015 and the Australian Modern Slavery Act 2018 for the 2021 financial year.

+Stemcor is a leading independent service provider for the steel industry.
 We play a vital role, acting as an intermediary between customers and suppliers.
+Stemcor trades steel, we do not produce it.
 We make complex transactions easy for buyers and sellers.

-Our business and supply chains
+Stemcor’s structure, its business and its supply chains

 As a trading company, our key supply chain is our people.
 We employ approximately 250 people across 26 countries.
 Therefore, the focus of our efforts in relation to Modern Slavery is directed towards our workforce.
 Our workforce is assessed as being at low risk of modern slavery.
 On an annual basis we undertake a groupwide review which has again this year given us high confidence that we do not have any forms of modern slavery taking place within our organisation; and we have processes in place to ensure it will not happen.

 We require the highest standards of professional and ethical conduct of all our people and are therefore committed to ensuring that there is no modern slavery or human trafficking in our business.

 Our company Ethics Policy sets out the principles and standards that guide the way we do business.
 It explicitly states that ‘we will protect human rights and not be complicit in any human rights abuses’, including modern slavery and child employment, and equally applies to all our employees, across all functions and businesses globally.

 Stemcor’s due diligence process in relation to slavery and human trafficking in our business and supply chains